t-rekttt/android_proxy_setter/README.md

 # android_proxy_setter

-## A quick dirty script to set Android proxy to current active network on our machine for proxy debugging
+## A quick dirty script to set Android proxy to our computer's IP for proxy debugging

 ## Prerequisite
 Install the apk from https://github.com/jpkrause/AndroidProxySetter to device